Tricarico1/Hogfish_Lambda/README.md

 npm start    # Run the local test script
 ```

-This will execute the function and display the results, allowing you to verify that it's working correctly before deployment.
+This will execute the function and display results for both weather forecast and snorkeling data processing.